An inordinate amount of musicals are about professional singers and dancers, who are themselves sometimes performing in musicals

 and That Reminds Me of a Song

-- All musical biopics, of course — Walk the Line (Johnny Cash), Ray (Ray Charles), La Vie en Rose (Edith Piaf), Great Balls of Fire (Jerry Lee Lewis), Yankee Doodle Dandy and George M (George M. Cohan), and so on, and so forth.
+- All musical biopics, of course — Walk the Line (Johnny Cash), Ray (Ray Charles), La Vie en Rose (Edith Piaf), Great Balls of Fire (Jerry Lee Lewis), Yankee Doodle Dandy and George M (George M. Cohan), Jersey Boys (Frankie Valli and the Four Seasons) and so on, and so forth.

 - The Broadway Melody (1929) is probably the first example, or one of the first.
 Two sisters with a song-and-dance act come to Broadway to make it big.